Get in Touch

 Requirements

-Programming experience is recommended, along with knowledge of basic Git and the ability to navigate a code repository.
-Participants should know at least one programming language at a level that allows reading and modifying code; examples will be demonstrated using the Python language.
-Previous experience with Claude Code, Codex, Cursor, or MCP is not required, though basic familiarity with working in a terminal will be helpful.
+Programming experience, knowledge of Git basics, and the ability to navigate a code repository are recommended.
+Participants should know at least one programming language at a level that allows reading and modifying code; examples will be shown using Python.
+The training does not require prior experience with Claude Code, Codex, Cursor, or MCP, though basic familiarity with terminal usage will be helpful.

 · Developers working with existing, complex, or poorly documented repositories;

-· Software development team members who wish to organize and structure AI usage practices in their daily work;
+· Members of software development teams who wish to organize AI usage practices in their daily work;

 · Tech leads and senior developers responsible for code quality, code review, and selecting developer tools;

-· Individuals wishing to consciously utilize LLMs for code analysis, refactoring, documentation, testing, and automation of technical tasks.
+· Individuals wishing to consciously use LLMs for code analysis, refactoring, documentation, testing, and automating technical tasks.

 14 Hours